aws-samples/qnabot-on-aws-plugin-samples/README.md

 The default region and endpoint URL are set based on the CloudFormation deployed region and the default third-party LLM provider/Bedrock endpoint URL.
 To override the endpoint URL:

-- Once your CloudFormation stack status shows CREATE_COMPLETE, go to the Outputs tab and copy the Lambda Function Name [refer to green highlighted field above].
+- Once your CloudFormation stack status shows **CREATE_COMPLETE**, go to the Outputs tab and copy the Lambda Function Name [refer to green highlighted field above].
 - In Lambda Functions, search for the Function Name.
-- Go to the Configuration tab, edit Environment Variables, and add "AWS_REGION" to specify a new region and "ENDPOINT_URL" to override the endpoint URL.
+- Go to the Configuration tab, edit Environment Variables, add **ENDPOINT_URL** to override the endpoint URL.
+- For Bedrock, you can add **AWS_REGION** to override the AWS region.

 ### (Optional) Modify Third Party API Keys in Secrets Manager